 We stayed almost until it was time to check out at 11 a.m.

 It was really nice to enjoy the serenity of our mountain getaway spot and take some time to relax.
-We tend to have a tight itinerary when we travel so this was pure luxury.
+We tend to have a tight itinerary, so this was pure luxury.

 Ice Bumper Cars in Spanaway

-As we drove back home, we took a slight detour to Spanaway so we could ride their ice bumper cars.
+As we drove back home, we took a slight detour to Spanaway to ride their ice bumper cars.

 I haven’t done bumper cars since I was a kid, but my kids have been begging to do them for the past couple of years.
 When we heard about these ice bumper cars, it seemed like the perfect way to end the trip!

 We watched a short safety video and then climbed into our own bumper cars.
-Kids ages 6 and up can sit by themselves and younger kids can sit with a parent.
+Kids ages 6 and up can sit alone, and younger kids can sit with a parent.

-My 4-year-old sat in my lap and he managed all the controls completely on his own and it was a blast!
-Definitely, a fun way to end our trip to Mount Rainier National Park!
+My 4-year-old sat in my lap, and he managed all the controls completely on his own.
+It was a blast!
+It was definitely a fun way to end our trip to Mount Rainier National Park!

 Wondering Which Mount Rainier National Park Hikes are Kid-Friendly?